Cremorne Place Implementation Plan

 - a prioritised set of projects that will progress delivery of that vision.

 The goal of the plan is to mobilise State government and council support and resources around the priority projects, and ensure that these reflect the priorities of the community.

 The VPA and Yarra City Council prepared an Issues and Opportunities paper that outlined some key considerations for planning in this area to address.
 Residents, workers, visitors and the Cremorne community came together to provide feedback on this paper in December 2019.
-To view a copy of the Issues and Opportunities paper, click here.

 The VPA, Yarra City Council, Department of Jobs, Precincts and Regions (DJPR) and Department of Environment, Land Water and Planning (DELWP) are now preparing the draft Cremorne Place Implementation Plan, which will be subject to further public engagement.